-For Canadian graduates, or those registering under the labour mobility legislation provisions or the Mutual Recognition Agreement (MRA), an application takes two to four weeks to process.
+For Canadian graduates, or those registering under the labour mobility legislation provisions or under the Agreement for the Registration of Respiratory Therapists form Unregulated Jurisdictions in Canada, an application takes two to four weeks to process.
 Once the application is received, staff review the applicant's file to ensure it has all the required documents.
 The documents include those submitted by the applicant and those sent directly to the College by the educational institution, or other organizations such as provincial regulators.
 If the file is incomplete, the College communicates with the applicant, regarding outstanding documents.
 This is usually done by email or phone.

-Once the file is complete, College staff will review the file to ensure that all requirements for registration are met.
+Once the file is complete, College staff will review the application documents to ensure that all requirements for registration are met.
 When all of the registration requirements have been met, the Registrar will approve the application for registration.
 Once approved, the applicant will be notified by mail or email.
 To complete the registration process, the applicant will be asked to submit the applicable registration fee (see section 2).
 The Registrar will issue a certificate of registration following receipt of the registration fee.